If you tend to shiver your way through the colder nights of the year, the good news is that it’s much easier to warm

-Having said that, it’s not necessarily the most pleasant method on its own.
-It takes time to warm your bed that way, and nobody likes climbing between icy sheets and shivering for the first few minutes.
+However, it takes time to warm your bed that way.
+And nobody likes climbing between icy sheets when they’re supposed to be relaxing at the end of a long day.

-If you live in a particularly cold area, it might be worth investing in a decent bed heating system, as well as the right kind of winter bedding.
+So if you live in a particularly cold area, it might help to use a bed heating system, as well as the right kind of winter bedding.

 What’s the ideal bedroom temperature?

-First of all, it’s worth pointing out that cooler temperatures are better for sleep than warmer.
+A lower temperature signals to your body clock that it’s night, and therefore time for sleep.
 So heating your bedroom too much can have a negative effect on your sleep quality.

-According to the National Sleep Foundation, the ideal bedroom temperature is between 60 and 67 degrees Fahrenheit (15.5 and 19.5 degrees Celsius).
+Sleep experts recommend a bedroom temperature of between 60 and 67 degrees Fahrenheit (15.5 and 19.5 degrees Celsius).
 Some will prefer warmer or cooler, but it’s a useful rule of thumb.

-So although it’s nice to warm your bed, if the methods below make your overheat, sweat or feel uncomfortable, try experimenting with cooler temperatures.
+So although it’s nice to warm your bed, if you overheat, sweat or feel uncomfortable, try experimenting with cooler temperatures.

 1. Heat your bedroom, not the whole house